neo4j/cypher-editor/.github/pull_request_template.md

 ### Changesets

 - [ ] If your PR makes a change that should be noted in one or more packages' changelogs, generate a changeset by running `npx changeset` and following the instructions.
-Consult with the maintainers of unsure what type of change the PR should generate.
+Consult the maintainers if you're unsure what type of version bump the PR should generate.